claucondor/NueralWalet/README-friend-vault.md

-# Friend Vault - Funcionalidad compartida para GuardWallet
+# Friend Vault - Shared Functionality for NeuralWallet

-## Descripción General
+## Overview
-Friend Vault es una característica que permite a los usuarios crear y gestionar billeteras compartidas (vaults) con amigos y familiares.
-Cada vault requiere la aprobación de todos los miembros para realizar retiros, proporcionando una capa adicional de seguridad para fondos compartidos.
+Friend Vault is a feature that allows users to create and manage shared wallets (vaults) with friends and family.
+Each vault requires approval from all members to make withdrawals, providing an additional layer of security for shared funds.

-## Componentes Implementados
+## Implemented Components

-### Pantallas Principales
+### Main Screens
-1. **FriendVaultScreen.tsx**: Componente principal que muestra la lista de vaults y maneja la navegación entre pantallas.
+1. **FriendVaultScreen.tsx**: Main component that displays the list of vaults and handles navigation between screens.
-2. **CreateVaultScreen.tsx**: Permite crear un nuevo vault especificando nombre, descripción y miembros.
+2. **CreateVaultScreen.tsx**: Allows creation of a new vault by specifying name, description, and members.
-3. **VaultDetailsScreen.tsx**: Muestra los detalles de un vault específico, incluyendo balance, miembros y solicitudes de retiro.
+3. **VaultDetailsScreen.tsx**: Shows the details of a specific vault, including balance, members, and withdrawal requests.
-4. **DepositVaultScreen.tsx**: Interfaz para depositar fondos en un vault.
+4. **DepositVaultScreen.tsx**: Interface for depositing funds into a vault.
-5. **WithdrawVaultScreen.tsx**: Interfaz para solicitar retiros de un vault, que requerirán aprobación.
+5. **WithdrawVaultScreen.tsx**: Interface for requesting withdrawals from a vault, which will require approval.

-### Integración
+### Integration
-- Se ha agregado una nueva pestaña "Vaults" en la pantalla principal de la wallet.
+- A new "Vaults" tab has been added to the wallet's main screen.
-- Se ha creado una ruta dedicada `/friend-vault` para acceder a la funcionalidad.
+- A dedicated route `/friend-vault` has been created to access the functionality.
-- Se ha implementado el contexto `FriendVaultContext` para manejar el estado global.
+- The `FriendVaultContext` has been implemented to handle the global state.

-## Funcionalidades
+## Features

-### Gestión de Vaults
+### Vault Management
-- Crear nuevos vaults con múltiples miembros
+- Create new vaults with multiple members
-- Ver lista de vaults existentes
+- View list of existing vaults
-- Ver detalles de cada vault (balance, miembros, historia)
+- View details of each vault (balance, members, history)

-### Operaciones Financieras
+### Financial Operations
-- Depositar fondos en vaults
+- Deposit funds into vaults
-- Solicitar retiros que requieren aprobación
+- Request withdrawals that require approval
-- Votar para aprobar o rechazar solicitudes de retiro
+- Vote to approve or reject withdrawal requests
-- Ejecutar retiros aprobados
+- Execute approved withdrawals

-### Sistema de Aprobación
+### Approval System
-- Cualquier miembro puede solicitar un retiro
+- Any member can request a withdrawal
-- Todos los miembros deben aprobar cada solicitud
+- All members must approve each request
-- Los fondos solo se liberan cuando todos aprueban
+- Funds are only released when everyone approves
-- Cualquier rechazo cancela la solicitud
+- Any rejection cancels the request

-## Seguridad
+## Security
-- Todos los retiros requieren aprobación múltiple
+- All withdrawals require multiple approvals
-- Se mantiene un historial completo de transacciones
+- A complete transaction history is maintained
-- Las operaciones están protegidas por la red Stellar
+- Operations are secured by the Stellar network
-- Se requiere una reserva mínima de 1 XLM en cada vault
+- A minimum reserve of 1 XLM is required in each vault

-## Tecnologías Utilizadas
+## Technologies Used
-- React para la interfaz de usuario
+- React for the user interface
-- Stellar SDK para operaciones blockchain
+- Stellar SDK for blockchain operations
-- Supabase para almacenamiento persistente
+- Supabase for persistent storage
-- Context API para gestión de estado
+- Context API for state management

-## Próximos Pasos
+## Next Steps
-- Implementar notificaciones para alertar a los miembros sobre nuevas solicitudes
+- Implement notifications to alert members about new requests
-- Añadir soporte para más tokens además de XLM
+- Add support for more tokens besides XLM
-- Mejorar la gestión de miembros (añadir/eliminar)
+- Improve member management (add/remove)
-- Implementar límites de gasto personalizables
+- Implement customizable spending limits